Philippines: Rizal Commercial Banking Corporation (RCBC)-01

 In November 2023, CAO staff visited the Philippines as part of its monitoring activities.
 CAO met with complainants, RCBC management, and IFC staff.

-In January 2025, CAO completed a second monitoring report.
+In January 2025, CAO completed a Second Monitoring Report.
 The report made the following observations:

 - IFC had been unable to assess the GHG emissions from the power plants.
 Unless additional action is taken, the plants will likely emit significant GHG emissions for decades, contributing to climate change and missing an opportunity to enhance their energy efficiency.